ZanderDent/srf-ocr-app/README.md

 - **iOS-specific:**
   - If you see a white screen or app fails to load, try cleaning the build folder in Xcode and rebuilding.
   - Make sure all required permissions are set in `Info.plist`.

----

-This README reflects the current local-only status and known mobile export limitations.
-For questions or updates, please open an issue or contact the maintainer.